drieswijns/crossbario_tutorial/README.md

     touch client.py

 The aim of this paragraph is to create a python function that can be called from all other components connected to our router.
+The function we will be making, *exp(x, y)*, takes the exponential of two input.
 Add this to client.py

     def exp(x, y):
       return float(x)\*\*float(y)